shapely/shapely/README.rst

 Please discuss Shapely with us at http://lists.gispython.org/mailman/listinfo/community.

-Bugs may be reported at https://github.com/ $ pip install shapely
+Bugs may be reported at https://github.com/Toblerity/Shapely/issues.